 - Niobium (Nb) and tantalum (Ta) bearing: 4.2 - 5.6.

+Synthetic rutiles can also show colors such as yellow, brown, red, and blue.
 Heat treatments can turn light yellowish synthetic rutiles blue.

 Sierra Leone produces nearly a third of the world's supply of rutiles.

 Graves Mountain, Georgia produces fine rutile crystals in quartz veins.
 These pieces can weigh up to several pounds.

 - United States: Magnet Cove, Arkansas (huge, rough crystals); California; North Carolina; South Dakota; Virginia.